-Inquiring About "Accommodations" for Disabled Applicants
+Inquiring About Accommodations for Disabled Applicants

 - If there is no reason to believe that the applicant is disabled, you cannot ask whether the applicant needs any special accommodation (special equipment or help).

-- If there is a reason to believe that the applicant is disabled, because it's obvious (e.g., the applicant came in a wheel chair) or because the applicant told you about a disability, then you can ask whether the applicant needs any special accommodation.
+- If there is a reason to believe that the applicant is disabled, because it's obvious (e.g., the applicant came in a wheelchair) or because the applicant told you about a disability, then you can ask whether the applicant needs any special accommodation.

 Employers are Free to Hire the Most Qualified Applicant

-Example Questions Provided by the Equal Employment Opportunity Commission
+Sample Questions Provided by the Equal Employment Opportunity Commission

 Finally, the Equal Employment Opportunity Commission (EEOC) has offered a number of example questions that you can and cannot ask in an interview.